 S-cam Brakes.
 When you push the brake pedal, air is let into each brake chamber.
-Air pressure pushes the rod out, moving the slack adjuster, thus twisting the brake camshaft.
+Air pressure pushes the rod out, moving the slack adjuster, (an adjustable device used to compensate for brake shoe wear) thus twisting the brake camshaft.
 This turns the s-cam (so called because it is shaped like the letter "S").
 The s-cam forces the brake shoes away from one another and presses them against the inside of the brake drum.
 When you release the brake pedal, the s-cam rotates back and a spring pulls the brake shoes away from the drum, letting the wheels roll freely again.
 See Figure 5.2.

 Wedge Brakes.
 In this type of brake, the brake chamber push rod pushes a wedge directly between the ends of two brake shoes.
 This shoves them apart and against the inside of the brake drum.
 Wedge brakes may have a single brake chamber, or two brake chambers, pushing wedges in at both ends of the brake shoes.
-Wedge-type brakes may be self-adjusting or may require manual adjustment.
+Wedge type brakes may be self-adjusting or may require manual adjustment.